metagov/journal/_posts/2025-08-09-metagov-journal.md

 # Related work
 <!--Please describe other similar institutions, especially those that inspired by design or evolution of this one.-->

 We have recently seen a number of interesting innovations in scholarly publishing.
 Just within the computer science community, *Distill* was known for its richly interactive publications [CITE] while *OpenReview* pioneered transparent review processes for large conferences [CITE].
+Decades later arxiv.org still counts as an innovation and merit mentioning here as well.

+Might work in ARK, the open decentralized DOI alternative, more platforms like OJS, pubpub, even notion and wikis.  torrents and OSF.io in addition to Zenodo for datasets.
+All ust for a proper fuller map of the space (though I'm really no expert)

 Recent developments, particularly in machine learning and the sciences, have sought to improve dataset sharing, ensuring transparency and reuse.
 Large-scale dataset repositories such as Zenodo and peer-reviewed venues for dataset papers demonstrate both the promise and challenges of data sharing.